 Why am I so angry?

-Everyone has experienced anger, but defining those causes of anger can be more difficult.
+Everyone has experienced anger, but defining what causes it can be more difficult.
 They depend on the intensity of your anger and how you are more likely to react in response to certain situations.
 Most of the time, anger is controllable.
 Moreover, it’s actually healthy to feel angry from time to time.
-Knowing the causes of anger can help you to manage how to keep calm and avoid it escalating to an unhealthy level.
+Knowing the causes of your anger can help you to keep calm and avoid it escalating to an unhealthy level.